Goinza/Plugins-for-SRPG-Studio/FE GBA Battle Formula/$readme.txt

         If you set it up as true, the Magic stat will be added to the game, so magic attacks and staves will use that stat.
     -TWO_RN_ENABLED: This adds the option to use 2RN for the hit calculations.
 By default, the value is true.
         If you set it up as false, the hit calculations will use 1RN.

+There is also the experience calculations, which are handled by the file exp-formula.js.
+If you don't want to use those formulas, remove that file from your project.

 INCOMPATIBILITY ISSUES
 This plugin has some functions that are incompatible with other plugins.